Home Desserts Cookies Fruitcake Cookies (Best Ever Recipe)

 • Toasted whole hazelnuts.
 Many fruitcake cookie recipes don’t include hazelnuts, but I love them.
 I toast them myself in the oven (350 degrees Fahrenheit for 10 to 15 minutes)

-• Chopped pecans.
-You can find chopped pecans in most grocery stores or chop them yourself.
+• Chopped pecans and walnuts.
+You can find chopped pecans and walnuts in most grocery stores or chop them yourself.
 I always buy them chopped because it saves a ton of time.

 If you’re wondering, no, these cookies aren’t too nutty.
 Having three different nuts seems like a lot, but it isn’t.